kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
-v7.5.06, 20 Mar 2025:
+v7.5.07, 29 Mar 2025:
-- New feature: Forleyor's Extensions sorter buttons in the Extensions menu.
-- Tweaks: callbacks for some of Mycu's mods.
+- Tweak: Remove the exclamation marks that noted disabled online functionality.
+Thanks, Mycu!

 v7.5 NOTES FOR PLAYERS:
 =======================
-Disable Protected UI Mode BEFORE this mod is activated.
+Disable Protected UI Mode BEFORE activating this mod.
 Unfortunately, due to how this mod is built, disabling or enabling Protected UI Mode WHILE the mod is active will prevent the menus from loading.

 v7.5 NOTES FOR MOD DEVELOPERS: